-- Requiring us to dedicate a substantial portion of cash flows to payment on our debt, which would reduce available funds for further research and development; - Increasing the amount of interest that we must pay on debt with variable interest rates, if market rates of interest increase; - Subjecting us to restrictive covenants that reduce our ability to take certain corporate actions, acquire companies, products or technology, or obtain further debt financing; and - · Requiring us to pledge our non-intellectual property assets as collateral, which could limit our ability to obtain additional debt financing.
+- Requiring us to dedicate a substantial portion of cash flows to payment on our debt, which would reduce available funds for further research and development; - Increasing the amount of interest that we must pay on debt with variable interest rates, if market rates of interest increase;

+- Subjecting us to restrictive covenants that reduce our ability to take certain corporate actions, acquire companies, products or technology, or obtain further debt financing; and - Requiring us to pledge our non-intellectual property assets as collateral, which could limit our ability to obtain additional debt financing.

 We intend to satisfy our debt service obligations with our existing cash and cash equivalents and any additional amounts we may raise through future debt and equity financings.
 Our ability to make payments due under the SVB Facility depends on our future performance, which is subject to economic, financial, competitive conditions and other factors beyond our control.
 We may not have sufficient funds or may be unable to arrange for additional financing to pay the amounts due under our existing debt.
-In addition, a failure to comply with certain equity raise and clinical milestone requirements in the Amended Loan and Security Agreement could result in us having to deposit unrestricted and unencumbered cash equal to 50% of the principal amount of the SVB Facility then outstanding and an amount equal to 5.75% of the original principal amount in a cash collateral account with SVB.
+In addition, the Amended Loan and Security Agreement requires us to deposit unrestricted and unencumbered cash equal to 50% of the principal amount of the SVB Facility then outstanding and an amount equal to 5.75% of the original principal amount in a cash collateral account with SVB.
+As of September 30, 2022 we deposited \$13.9 million in cash into the cash collateral account pursuant to the terms of the Amended Loan and Security Agreement.
 Failure to pay any amount due under the SVB Facility, to comply with covenants under the Amended Loan and Security Agreement, or the occurrence of an event that would reasonably be expected to have a material adverse effect on our business, operations, or condition (financial or otherwise), would result in an event of default.
-The occurrence and continuation of an event of default could cause interest to be charged at the rate that is otherwise applicable plus 3.00% (unless SVB elects to impose a smaller increase) and would provide SVB with the right to accelerate all obligations under the SVB Facility and exercise remedies against us and the collateral securing the SVB Facility and other obligations under the Amended Loan and Security Agreement, including foreclosure against assets securing the SVB Facility.
-In addition, the covenants under the Amended Loan and Security Agreement, including foreclosure against assets, excluding our intellectual property (which is subject to a negative pledge under the Amended Loan and Security Agreement), as collateral on the loan may limit our ability to obtain additional debt financing.
+The occurrence and continuation of an event of default cause interest to be charged at the rate that is otherwise applicable plus 3.00% (unless SVB elects to impose a smaller increase) and would provide SVB with the right to accelerate all obligations under the SVB Facility and exercise remedies against us and the collateral securing the SVB Facility and other obligations under the Amended Loan and Security Agreement, including foreclosure against assets securing the SVB Facility.
+In addition, the covenants under the Amended Loan and Security Agreement and the pledge of substantially all of our assets, excluding our intellectual property (which is subject to a negative pledge under the Amended Loan and Security Agreement), as collateral on the loan may limit